Annapurna Circuit Trek in October

 Tihar

-So, by integrating the festivals into trekking adventures, you can have an immersive and enriching experience.
-The Himalayan natural beauty combined with the vibrant culture, festivals, and religious celebrations of the Nepalese people make the journey memorable.
+Integrating the festivals into trekking adventures can create an immersive and enriching experience.
+The Himalayan natural beauty, combined with the vibrant culture, festivals, and religious celebrations of the Nepalese people, makes the journey memorable.

 Annapurna Circuit Trek Temperature in October